doctrine/orm/docs/en/tutorials/getting-started.rst

               targetEntity: Bug
               mappedBy: engineer

-Here are some new things to mention about the ``one-to-many`` tags.
+Here are some new things to mention about the ``OneToMany`` attribute.
 Remember that we discussed about the inverse and owning side.
 Now both reportedBugs and assignedBugs are inverse relations, which means the join details have already been defined on the owning